Ford Focus Review & Prices

 Space in the back seats

 Space in the back seats is pretty good in the Focus.
-It’ll easily carry a couple of adults in the rear with decent leg and headroom, though if you opt for the panorama roof option taller people might find their hair brushing on the roof.
+It’ll easily carry a couple of adults in the rear with decent leg and headroom, though if you opt for the panoramic roof option taller people might find their hair brushing on the roof.

 Carrying three adults is a bit of a squeeze, though it’s more spacious than most alternatives.
 There’s also a small hump in the middle of the floor which can make foot space a bit tight when someone is sitting in the middle.